 Views:

-API provides a set of integration API interfaces that allows your system to interact with Trend Micro License Management Portal.
-This section covers some technical detail that you should note when implementing adapting interfaces for your system.
+LMPI provides a set of integration API interfaces allowing your system to interact with Trend Micro License Management Portal.
+The following sections cover some technical details that are useful when implementing these interfaces for your organization's system.

-LMPI is a REST API implemented over HTTP Protocol.
-LMPI decompose complex business logics of License Management Portal following REST API conventions.
-As you can see in API Reference section, domain models are defined as collections of Resources for developers to operate using HTTP methods defined in REST API standard.
+LMPI is a REST API implemented via HTTP protocol, and which decomposes complex business logic of License Management Portal following REST API conventions.
+Per the API Reference, domain models are collections of resources for developers to operate using HTTP methods defined by REST API standards.

 Authentication

-To successfully invoke the LMP API, several requirements should be fulfilled.
+To successfully invoke the LMP API, you must fulfill several requirements for authentication.
 The following is an example of customized HTTP headers that you should specify for every request made to the API:

 HTTP header sample: